James Buchanan Richmond

 James Buchanan Richmond (February 27, 1842 – April 30, 1910) was a nineteenth-century politician, lawyer, judge and banker from Virginia.

 Early and family life

-Born in Turkey Cove, Lee County, Virginia on February 27, 1842 to Jonathan Richmond (1805 - 1871) and his wife Mary Dickenson Richmond (1808 - 1879), James Richmond had many brothers and sisters.
+Born in Turkey Cove, Virginia, on February 27, 1842, to Jonathan Richmond and his wife Mary Dickenson Richmond, James Richmond had many brothers and sisters.
 He attended Emory and Henry College, then read law.

-He married Sarah Elizabeth (Lizzie) Duncan (1845-1869) in 1864 and had a son (Henry C. L.Richmond) and daughter (Mary Elizabeth Richmond Cox Deisher) before her death.
-The year following Lizzie's death, Richmond married Catherine (Kate) Morison (1844-1911) of Scott County.
+He married Sarah Elizabeth (Lizzie) Duncan in 1864 and had a son (Henry C. L. Richmond) and daughter (Mary Elizabeth Richmond Cox Deisher) before her death.
+The year following Lizzie's death, Richmond married Catherine (Kate) Morison (1844–1911) of Scott County.
 His son, Henry C. L. Richmond, like his father became a lawyer and later married the daughter of Richmond's fellow 64th Virginia officer, Harvey Gray.

 Career

 Richmond began his legal practice in the circuit and county court of Lee County and neighboring Scott and Wise Counties as well as in the court of appeals in Wytheville, Virginia.